leohliao/ninja-converter/server/README_server.md

 $ pip install -r requirements.txt
 # To migrate all the tables
 $ python manage.py migrate
-# To create superuser (will prompt you to enter name, email and password)
+# To create superuser (will prompt you to enter username, email and password)
 $ python manage.py createsuperuser
 # To run the server
 $ MODE=local python manage.py runserver